 Housing over fifty different species of live butterflies along with colorful birds such as zebra finches and newly introduced flamingos.
 In the learning center, your family can hear more about the life cycle of the butterfly and watch live caterpillars in their natural habitats.
 Visitors of all ages will enjoy the bright gift shop filled with unique souvenirs to take home.

 The Southernmost Point is a must-do photo opportunity for visitors of all ages.
-People from all over the world eagerly wait to pose with the Southernmost Point buoy statue, marking the southernmost point of the continental United States.
+People from all over the world eagerly wait to pose with the Southernmost Point Things to do buoy statue, marking the southernmost point of the continental United States.
 It’s worth the wait, and the view of Key West’s blue-green waters shouldn’t be missed.